Kana-Boon: 2006–2013: Origins and early history

-2013–present: Major label debut
+2013–2024: Major label debut

 On August 5, 2013, the band announced it had signed with onto the major label Ki/oon Music, and announced their first major label single, "Jousha Hissui No Kotowari, Okotowari" (盛者必衰の理、お断り), and their first major label album, Doppel.
 The first song for the album, "1.2. step to you", was used in commercials for Docomo's dHits service in April 2014.
 On February 26, 2014, the band released their second single "Kesshōsei" (結晶星), a re-recording of their 2011 independently-released song of the same name.
 On May 21, 2014, the band released their third single, "Full Drive" (フルドライブ), becoming the band's best performing single, placing 6th on the Oricon Charts.
 On August 27, 2014, the band released their fourth single "Ikiteyuku" (生きてゆく).
 On September 8, 2014, Weekly Shōnen Jump revealed that Kana-Boon's fifth single, "Silhouette" (シルエット), would be used as the sixteenth opening theme for the anime series Naruto: Shippuden, and was released on November 26, 2014.
 On December 11, 2014, the band announced that they would be releasing their second album, Time, on January 21, 2015.

 On March 23, 2015, it was revealed that their sixth single, "Nandemonedari" (なんでもねだり), would be used in commercials for Shiseido's Anessa cosmetics, and would be released on May 13, 2015.
 On June 15, 2015, it was announced that the band's seventh single, "Diver" (ダイバー), would be used as the theme song for the anime film Boruto: Naruto the Movie, and on June 29, 2015, it was announced the B-side track, "Spiral" (スパイラル), would be used as the theme song for the video game Naruto Shippuden: Ultimate Ninja Storm 4.
 "Diver" was released on August 5, 2015.
 On September 3, 2015, it was announced that the band would be performing the opening theme song for the anime series The Perfect Insider titled "talking". "talking" was a rearrangement of the band's independently-released single "Kuchi o tozashite" (口をとざして) from 2013.
 The song was released as a split single with Scenarioart, who performed the ending theme song for the series, on November 11, 2015.
+In 2018, they released the first best album, containing most of B-side album "KBB vol.1" and a PV collection "KANA-BOON MOVIE 05 / KB CLIPS ~Sanagi kara Mozo Mozo-hen~" on March 14, as the first part of their fifth anniversary plan.
 They released the albums Origin in 2016, Namida in 2017, and Honey & Darling in 2022.

+On December 11, 2023, the band announced that drummer Koizumi and guitarist Koga would leave the band due to private issues.
+Taniguchi will continue working with Endō as a two-piece band, however all remaining activities for the year (including a nationwide tour and a Nippon Budokan 2-day live scheduled for November 2024) were suspended.